CandyMan999/aolisback/README.txt

 12. fix fucking google login if you can-- have to do development build to test
 13. add th payment options, build it all out and test
 14. Get everything working on android.
 15. check that Cloudinary is not raping me in the ass anymore on price
-16. The unblock is not updating on the message- check dispatch.
 17. prescreen for the app store review ? this is a maybe...
 18. Biuld a plan object, free, pro, unlimited.. {plan: "Free"
                                                 messagesSent: 2,